 Number of International Students: 27,130

-University of Toronto is probably the most well-known education institution in Canada and a popular choice for international students who study in Canada.
-You will be surrounded by a large multicultural environment, both in classrooms, as well as in the city.
+The University of Toronto is probably the most well-known education institution in Canada and a popular choice for international students who study in Canada.
+You will be surrounded by a sizeable multicultural environment, both in classrooms and the city.

-The medical science campus is located in St. George in bustling Toronto that’s overlooked by the famous CN Tower.
+The medical science campus is located in St. George in bustling Toronto, and the famous CN Tower overlooks it.
 The university is ranked 4th best in the world for clinical medicine.
-One major innovation that came out of the University of Toronto is insulin, which researchers discovered in the early 1920s.
+One major innovation from the University of Toronto is insulin, which researchers discovered in the early 1920s.

-An advantage of studying at a designated university in Ontario is the option of applying for permanent residency through the International Student Stream once you graduate as a medical professional with arranged employment.
+An advantage of studying at a designated university in Ontario is applying for permanent residency through the International Student Stream once you graduate as a medical professional with arranged employment.

 Location: Vancouver, British Columbia